Skip to content

 mcp_tools (JSON array, default [] on new keys; legacy NULL stays permissive)When set, the dispatcher hides every tool not in the list from tools/list and 403s any out-of-list tools/call.
 NULL = unrestricted.
 The create endpoint now defaults the column to [] so a fresh pak_* can’t call any tool until the owner opts in — POST a key with explicit "mcpTools": null (or PATCH it later) to recover the old permissive shape.

-These run before the upstream permission DSL, so a read-only key gets a clear tool "collections.delete" is a write operation; this API key is MCP read-only message instead of bouncing around the REST layer.
+These run before the upstream permission DSL, so a read-only key gets a clear tool "collections.delete" is a destruct operation; this API key is MCP read-only message instead of bouncing around the REST layer.
 A key whose DSL allows delete can still be MCP-locked to read-only.

 Configure both from the admin UI (API Keys → 🔌 button → Connect MCP) or via the API: